vix4723/Vix4723/README.md

 - 🎓 Recently graduated from the University of Virginia with a B.S. in Commerce from the McIntire School of Commerce and a B.A. in Computer Science in the College of Arts and Sciences.
 - 🔭 I’m currently working on improving my skills and looking for people who are willing to change the world with me.
-- 🌱 I’m currently learning and highly interested in Product Management, Business Analytics, Software Engineering, and Financial Technology.
+- 🌱 I’m highly interested in Product Management, Business Analytics, Software Engineering, and Financial Technology.
 - 👯 I’m looking to collaborate on potential start-up projects that could involve community engagements and social collaboration.

 ## My Interests